HDLUtils/hdlregression/doc/src/_build/html/_sources/wildcards_reference_tip.rst.txt

 .. tip::

-  Use wildcards to more effectively filter searches, i.e. testcases and filenames.
+  Use wildcards to more effectively filter searches, i.e. test cases and filenames.

   +-----------+--------------------------------+
   | Pattern   | Meaning                        |